aryabhatta000/barahkhadi_researchbase/README.md

-# barahkhadi_researchbase
+# Barahkhadi Researchbase
-AudioSignal ResearchBase for DevanagariScript's Alphabet also known as Barahkhadi ( बारहखड़ी )
+This is a collection of AudioSignalAnalysis of DevanagariScript's fundamental unit "Barahkhadi" ( बारहखड़ी ).